DataScientest-Studio/Aerobot/README.md

 ```
 on Google Colab and contains an exhaustive list of the necessary packages.

-### Installation in a (mini)conda environment
+## Installation in a (mini)conda environment
 Pre-requisites:
 - (mini)conda is installed.
 - Aerbot repo is cloned locally.

 1. Create a conda environment named e.g. 'aerobot_venv'
 ```
-conda create --name aerobot_venv python
+conda create --name aerobot_venv {python==3.7.5}
 ```
-This installs python and basic packages, e.g. pip, necessary to install the project packages later on.
+This installs python v3.7.5 and basic packages, e.g. pip, necessary to install the project packages later on.

 2. Activate the environment
 ```